+okyo Metropolita

+📃 💻 https://topmuseum.jp/e/contents/index.html

+TOPMUSEUM 東京都写真美術館

-Tokyo Metrop  💻 https://topmuseum.jp/e/contents/index.html TOPMUSEUM 東京都写真美術館 TOYOPHOTOGRAPHIC ART MUSEUM Japan's only comprehensive art museum for photographs and moving images Tokyo Photographic Art Museum 東京都写真美術會
+Japan's only comprehensive art museum for photographs and moving images

+Tokyo Photographic Art Museum

+東京都写真美術館

 Address: Yebisu Garden Place, 1-13-3 Mita, P32MAP 4 Meguro-ku, Tokyo 153-0062 Hours: 10:00-18:00 (Thursdays and Fridays:10:00-20:00) "Last admission to the museum is 30 minutes before closing.
 "Hours are subject to change.
-Closed: Mondays (When Monday is a national holiday, closed on the following weekday), New Year's holidays TOPMUSEUM International art festivals, hands-or OKYO PHOTOGRAPHIC ART MOSED Interact with high-quality photographic art and moving images The Tokyo Photographic Art Museum (TOP MUSEUM) was established in Ebisu in 1995 as Japan's first comprehensive art museum dedicated to photographs and moving images.
+Closed: Mondays (When Monday is a national holiday, closed on the following weekday), New Year's holidays TOPMUSEUM International art festivals, hands-or programs, and more OKYO PHOTOGRAPHIC ART MOSET Interact with high-quality photographic art and moving images The Tokyo Photographic Art Museum (TOP MUSEUM) was established in Ebisu in 1995 as Japan's first comprehensive art museum dedicated to photographs and moving images.
 Its three exhibit rooms, renewed in September 2016, host about 15 to 20 exhibits a year, including one-man exhibitions by prominent artists from Japan and overseas, as well as the Yebisu International Festival for Art & Alternative Visions.
 The first floor hall shows high-quality screenings.
-With workshops, a specialized library, cafe, and shop, this museum offers many ways to enjoy photographic art !
+With workshops, a specialized library, cafe, and shop, this museum offers many ways to enjoy photographic art!
 Check these out!

 Felice Beato, Japanese woman with an umbrella, 1868.
 Three exhibit rooms for enjoying all kinds of works The 2nd and 3rd floors feature collections and original exhibitions of works collected from Japan and overseas, while the 1st basement floor hosts video exhibits, joint exhibits, and other events.
+MEMO The museum uses flooring in the second and third floor exhibit rooms and LED lights that reduces the impact on the environment and on the works.

-A collection of over 35,000 works

-An extensive range of collections, spanning

-works from the early days of photography to the latest works by contemporary artists from Japan and abroad, are exhibited by theme.
+● A collection of over 35,000 works An extensive range of collections, spanning works from the early days of photography to the latest works by contemporary artists from Japan and abroad, are exhibited by theme.
+MEMO Hand colored monotone photograph by artisan.

-Enjoy the selected screenings The first floor hall offers a relaxed en- The first floor hall offers a relaxed environment for enjoying high-quality screenings befitting an art museum.
+• Enjoy the selected screenings The first floor hall offers a relaxed environment for enjoying high-quality screenings befitting an art museum.
 MEMO Here you may discover unknown works that were shown in countries' film festivals.
 Experience The Yebisu International Festival for Art & Alternative Visions